Commercial real estate businesses like yours can struggle with traditional marketing methods.

-If you’ve sent out thousands of mailers and paid for print ads — all with little measurable return, you’re probably eager for a new strategy.
-To attract more customers to your real estate business, the answer might lie along a different path.
+Perhaps you’ve sent out thousands of mailers, paid for print ads or rented out a billboard — all with little measurable return.
+If so, you’re likely frustrated and eager for a new strategy.

 The “outbound” marketing strategies of yesteryear are increasingly easy to ignore and bypass.
-Instead, companies of all kinds are employing “inbound" marketing principles to attract qualified, ready-to-buy customers who come to them, not the other way around.
+Instead, companies of all kinds are employing “inbound” digital marketing principles to attract qualified, ready-to-buy potential customers who come to them — not the other way around.

 Inbound marketing: An overview